Stay Connected with CECH

 The Bachelor Degree Program:

-The bachelor degree is designed for students who are interested in careers in the chemical dependency treatment areas of counseling and prevention.
+The online, distance learning bachelor degree is designed for students who are interested in careers in the chemical dependency treatment areas of counseling and prevention.
 Students are prepared through a program grounded in current research and proven practice in the field of Substance Abuse Counseling to be qualified clinicians.
 Upon completion, students will have met academic requirements for Ohio Licensure.
 Find out more information regarding Licensure.

 Coursework is completely entirely via the Blackboard platform in an asynchronous, computer-based format without obligation to travel to UC’s campus.